 When the dough is ready, portion it into 8 equal portions.
 I like to use a scale to ensure each one is exactly the same.
 Roll each portion into a ball and let it rest for 15 minutes.
 Relaxing the dough for a couple of minutes will make it easier to roll out later.
-Roll out each portion into a 5-inch circle and stuff it with the prepared filling.
+Roll out each portion into a 6-inch circle and stuff it with the prepared filling.

 Seal up the filling by gathering up the edges and re-shaping the dough into a patty.
 To get the full croquette effect, dip each bread in egg and coat all of the sides with panko.
 Cover the bread and let it rest for a final time.

 Korean croquette bread is normally fried but I wanted to be just a wee bit healthier and decided to bake them instead.
-It'll probably be better fried; however, I will honestly say that they were still very delicious baked.
+It'll probably be better fried; however, I will honestly say that they were still very delicious when baked.
 To get that crispy coating, spray the buns generously with cooking spray.
 I like to check on the bread about halfway in to see if there are any spots that aren't getting as browned.
-If there are, just spray a little more cooking spray in that area.
+If there is, just spray a little more cooking spray in that area.